2022 Ottawa municipal election: Gregory "Jreg" Guevara

 Gregory "Jreg" Guevara, 25, is a YouTuber and journalist who goes under the pseudonym Jreg (also JrEg) online.
 He writes for Capital Current, and formerly for The Charlatan and Apartment613.
-Guevara has denied that his campaign is a joke, instead referring to it as post ironic.
-He has stated that he is simultaneously a libertarian and a socialist.
+Guevara denied that his campaign is a joke, instead referring to it as post ironic.
+He stated that he is simultaneously a libertarian and a socialist, and describes his political beliefs as anti-centrist.